-During the school year I will be located in the athletic training room from 2:00 to 3:00pm.
+During the school year I will be located in the athletic training room from 2:00 to 3:00pm, 3 days a week (Monday, Tuesdays and Thursdays).
 Please encourage your athletes to come directly to the athletic training room before practice if they need my assistance.
-We can do light treatments with student athletes at Graham Kapowsin, so it can get very busy after school.
+We can do light treatments with student athletes at Graham-Kapowsin, so it can get very busy after school.
 We ask that all student athletes arrive promptly in the training room with adequate time to get to practice on time after treatment.
 I will be present during most practice times and home events.

 Returning an Athlete to Play